Most Americans Not Ready for Self-Driving Vehicles

 Many of those who expressed reluctance about using autonomous vehicles claimed lack of trust in the technology as their primary concern.

 Self-driving cars have been involved in various accidents since they were first introduced in 2009.
 Last month, a Google driverless car was responsible for causing an accident in Mountain View, CA. The vehicle struck a transit bus while maneuvering around sandbags in the road.

 The overall reluctance denoted by the AAA survey could show manufacturers that people do not want self-driving cars, and it could potentially bring the self-driving vehicle movement to a halt.

 Some Groups More Open than Others

 While reluctance and fear were heavily indicated in the survey, not all respondents were opposed to using self-driving vehicles.
 The survey also showed that drivers who currently have some form of autonomous safety system in their vehicles are more accepting and willing to endorse the technology.

 Many millennials who were surveyed expressed a desire to use autonomous vehicles for convenience and to utilize the latest vehicle technology.
 Baby boomers stated that the self-driving cars would most likely have a positive impact on safety, which would be their top reason for purchasing one.
 Additionally, the majority of women surveyed said they felt autonomous vehicles would help to reduce roadway stress.

 If you have been injured in an automobile accident, you may be eligible to receive financial compensation for your lost wages, medical bills, and other damages.
-A highly skilled Sacramento injury attorney at the Arnold Law Firm can hold responsible parties accountable for their actions and proudly fight to get you the justice and compensation you deserve.
+A skilled auto accident injury attorney in Sacramento at the Arnold Law Firm can hold responsible parties accountable for their actions and fight to get you the justice and compensation you deserve.